Assessment of averaged 1D models for column adsorption with 3D computational experiments: Introduction

 For incompressible flows with low contaminant concentrations where mass loss due to adsorption may be neglected the one-dimensional model for column adsorption is found to be:

-where $u$ is the intersticial velocity, $D$ is the dispersion coefficient, $\rho_b$ is the density of the bulk material (defined as the ratio of the mass of adsorbent to the column volume), $m,n$ are the global orders of the adsorption reaction, $k_\textrm{ad},k_\textrm{de}$ are the adsorption and desorption rates and $q_\textrm{max}$ is the maximum adsorbed fraction that the adsorbent material can achieve.
-See \cite{SipsPaper} for details on a derivation of system \eqref{eq:1d}.
+where $u(t,x)$ is the intersticial velocity, $D$ is the dispersion coefficient, $\rho_b$ is the density of the bulk material (defined as the ratio of the mass of adsorbent to the column volume), $m,n$ are the global orders of the adsorption reaction, $k_\textrm{ad},k_\textrm{de}$ are the adsorption and desorption rates and $q_\textrm{max}$ is the maximum adsorbed fraction that the adsorbent material can achieve.
+See \cite{SipsPaper} for details on a derivation of system \eqref{eq:1d} and its solutions in the form of traveling waves.
 Note that $D$ accounts for molecular diffusion as well as axial dispersion caused by microstructural obstacles encountered by contaminant molecules along their path.
 Theoretical prediction of dispersion effects due to the porous media microstructure is generally complex.
-Homogenization theory can be used to obtain theoretical estimates of dispersion coefficients \cite{bruna15}, though its application is limited to relatively simple porous media structures.
+Homogenization theory can be used to obtain theoretical estimates of dispersion coefficients and permeabilities \cite{bruna15,ANDERSON201842}, though its application is limited to relatively simple porous media structures.
 In column adsorption models, the value of $D$ is typically determined through experimental correlations \cite{Delgado2006,Shaf15}.

-This work is the first in a series aimed at systematically investigating the impact of the adsorbent's structure on filter performance, with a particular focus on assessing its influence on breakthrough curves.
 We begin by formulating a system of partial differential equations for the contaminant concentration in the fluid region of a general 3D filter configuration, explicitly determining the boundary conditions at the surfaces where the adsorption reaction occurs.
 Surface reactions are inherently complex and involve several phenomenological parameters, such as adsorption and desorption rates, whose direct measurement is virtually impossible.
 Existing column adsorption models provide expressions for these reactions that are valid only from an averaged perspective, incorporating them as a lumped sink term in the governing equation for contaminant transport (see, for instance, \cite{Zafanelli22,chen19}).
 Thus, our first contribution is to develop a three-dimensional model based on partial differential equations that allows for the explicit inclusion of adsorption reactions on the surface of the porous media.